Swim Lane Diagram explained

 The different lanes are meant to represent the connections, communication, and transfer between, for instance, different departments or colleagues.
 By visualising the process in this way, it becomes clear where it’s still lacking in efficiency and who is responsible for a certain task.

-The swim lane diagram was introduced around 1940.
-It was a type of flow chart with multiple columns.
-These were used to represent processes that were being worked on by multiple departments.
-In 1990, Geary Rummler and Alan Brache wrote their book ‘Improving Process’.
-It first described the swim lane diagram.
+They first described the swim lane diagram, or swimlane flowchart.
 That’s why these swim lane diagrams are sometimes called Rummler-Brache diagrams.
 Doctor and engineer Binner is also credited with developing the diagram.
-In the 1980s, the diagram was part of his thesis on the requirements of information technologies.
+In the 1980s, it was part of his thesis on the requirements of information technologies.

 The concept was introduced into the computer modelling world in 1993.
 Later, Microsoft Visio also introduced the swim lane diagram in its software.